Key Takeaways:

 Examples of Antibiotic-Resistant Bacteria

-As we noted earlier, antibiotics usually become useless against bacteria at some point.
+As we noted earlier, antibiotics usually become less effective against bacteria at some point.
 This creates the need for newer, perhaps more expensive, ones to tackle the same germs.

-There are certain bacteria that have rendered existing drugs useless.
+Certain bacteria have already rendered existing drugs less effective.
 For example, the World Health Organization (WHO) published a list of bacteria for which new antibiotics are needed in 2017.
 They include:

 - Acinetobacter baumannii